 5. Moisturizing Conditioner

-While shampoo can hydrate your dry strands, its main job is to clean your hair and scalp.
+While water can hydrate your dry strands, the main job of shampoo is to clean your hair and scalp.
 Conditioner, on the other hand, is made for the sole purpose of boosting the moisture content in your hair.

-Opt for a product that is rich in moisturizing ingredients such as aloe vera, coconut oil, honey, and keratin complex.
+For a deep condition, opt for a natural product that is rich in moisturizing ingredients such as aloe vera, coconut oil, and honey.

 6. Deep Conditioning Mask

-While deep conditioning is not something that you need to do every day, it is important that you introduce it to your curls at least once a week.
+While deep conditioning is not something that you need to do every week, it is important that you introduce it to your curls at least once every two weeks.
 This is especially true if you have colored your natural hair.

-Besides the ingredients mentioned above, we recommend picking products that include jojoba oil or olive oil as they are quite nourishing and can definitely boost the moisture in your hair.
+Besides the ingredients mentioned above, we recommend picking products that include shea butter and olive oil as they are quite nourishing and can definitely boost the moisture in your hair

 7. Leave-In Conditioner